sysh110073/LineBot/README.md

-Use requests way to call LineBot API;
-Just for practicing
+Use requests way to call LineBot API,and add RAG & Vector database Just for practicing